puargs/ftopindexmaker/README.md

 # ftopindexmaker
-A top-level index maker for [fgallery](https://www.thregr.org/~wavexx/software/fgallery/) [(github)](https://github.com/wavexx/fgallery) written in dotnet core
+[ftopindexmaker](https://github.com/puargs/ftopindexmaker) is a top-level index maker for [fgallery](https://www.thregr.org/~wavexx/software/fgallery/) [(github)](https://github.com/wavexx/fgallery) written in dotnet core

 #### TLDR: Put several fgallery-created folders into one folder.
 Run this program and point it at that folder.
 You now have a top level gallery-of-albums!

+## Demo

+You may find a demo of the resulting album by [clicking this link](https://puargs.net/ftopindexmakerdemo/).

 ## Usage

+1. Create your albums in separate folders as normal by using [fgallery](https://www.thregr.org/~wavexx/software/fgallery/).
+2. Place each of the album folders into one containing folder.
+Note the location.
+3. Run the following command:

 `./ftopindexmaker /path/to/folder/containing/albums`

-Following this, you should simply find TWO files in the specified output location: index.html and style.css.
+4. You should now simply find TWO files in the specified output location: index.html and style.css.
 These two files contain all the information necessary to allow the page to work.
+5. Place the entire structure somewhere on a web server.

 ## Additional Options